-W02.3 ACTION: Develop and maintain parking revenue scenarios for on-street parking to effectively implement parking demand management and new technologies in the Paid Parking Zone.
+WO2.3 ACTION: Develop and maintain parking revenue scenarios for on-street parking to effectively implement parking demand management and new upgrades to the best available technologies in the Paid Parking Zone.

-The Downtown Parking Study recommended strategies to adjust rates for on-street parking to improvement management, diversify parking revenue, invest in new technology, and enhance net meter Agenda, may revenue to support parking, public space, and mobility improvements in Downtown.
+The Downtown Parking Study recommended strategies to adjust rates for on-street parking to improve management, diversify parking revenue, invest in new technology, and enhance net meter revenue to support parking, public space, and mobility improvements in Downtown.
 Rates should be adjusted based on managing demand and aligning with off-street rates while allowing for investments in the parking system to improve the user experience in Downtown.